ePages-de/epages-docs/_posts/2015-06-25-infrastructure-as-code.md

 The idea is to set up a Jenkins server from scratch by running just a single command, while still being able to use the same facilities to update the installation, e.g. with new plugins, using the same technology.
 To achieve this, we decided to use [Ansible](http://www.ansible.com/home), mainly due to existing know-how.

-Once the basic installation of Jenkins and it's prerequisites is done, the interesting part begins: installing and configuring plugins.
+Once the basic installation of Jenkins and its prerequisites is done, the interesting part begins: installing and configuring plugins.
 The installation of additional plugins is done by utilising the [Jenkins Command Line Interpreter (CLI)](https://wiki.jenkins-ci.org/display/JENKINS/Jenkins+CLI).
 This allows us to provide plugin names and explicit versions to be installed.
 The tricky part is getting the global configuration of Jenkins right.